fixpanic/fixpanic-connectivity-layer-release/TESTING_GUIDE.md

 1. Go to: `https://github.com/fixpanic/fixpanic-connectivity-layer-release/actions`
 2. Look for **"Receive Release"** workflow runs
 3. Click on the latest run to see detailed logs
-4. Check the **"Debug received payload"** step to see what was received
+4. Check the **"Debug received payload"** step to see artifact URLs
-5. Monitor the **"Download artifact using GitHub CLI"** steps for success/failure
+5. Monitor the **"Download artifact from private repo via API"** steps for success/failure

 ### **Check Final Release**
 1. Go to: `https://github.com/fixpanic/fixpanic-connectivity-layer-release/releases`